A trip to Thailand? Here is all you need to know to go

 Death Railway Bridge, known from the movie Bridge over the Kwai River

-The most famous of all Kanchanaburi sites is the Death Railway Bridge, which really came into the minds of people after filming the film ‘ Bridge over the Kwai River’ here in 1957.
+The most famous of all Kanchanaburi sites is the Death Railway Bridge, which really came into the minds of people after filming the film ‘ Bridge over the Kwai River here in 1957.
 The bridge itself was constructed in Japan in a place called Java and carried over by the Japanese in World War II.
 Once the bridge was here, the prisoners of war held here were then to reassemble the bridge.
 The bridge has played an important role in the rail link between Thailand and Burma and is really Kanchanaburi’s star attraction. it has to be top of your list in the province.

 In 400 years, Ayutthaya went from a thriving commercial and political capital to a totally defaced city–plundered, burnt and destroyed.
-The city was in constant power struggle with neighboring Burma, yet it remained a vibrant regional trade hub and a flourishing metropolis where art and culture merged.
-The architectural heritage of Ayutthaya is a combination of Lopburi, Sukhothai, Dvaravati, U-Thong, ancient Khmer and Persian styles with advanced techniques and designs.
+The city was in a constant power struggle with neighboring Burma, yet it remained a vibrant regional trade hub and a flourishing metropolis where art and culture merged.
+The architectural heritage of Ayutthaya is a combination of Lopburi, Sukhothai, Dvaravati, U-Thong, and ancient Khmer and Persian styles with advanced techniques and designs.
 Today, the temple and palace ruins of Ayutthaya serve as a powerful reminder of the glorious past of Siam as well as haunting memories of one of Thai history’s darkest times.

 This city’s preserved ruins are a UNESCO World Heritage Site full of archeological wonders— palaces, temples, and statues.